Deep Learning Based 3D Segmentation: A Survey: Challenges and Discussions

-We provided a comprehensive survey of the recent development in 3D segmentation using deep learning techniques, including 3D semantic segmentation, 3D instance segmentation and 3D part segmentation.
-We presented a comprehensive performance comparison and merit of various methods in each category.
-3D segmentation using deep learning techniques has made significant progress during recent years.
-However, this is just the beginning and significant developments lie ahead of us.
-Below, we present some outstanding issues and identify potential research directions.
+3D segmentation using deep learning techniques has made significant progress in recent years.
+However, this is just the beginning, and considerable challenges lie ahead.
+Below, we present some challenges and identify potential research directions.